ocupop/refed-website/src/_states/hawaii.md

     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     link_url:
     legislation:
-      - title: Cal.Civ.Code § 1714.25
+      - title: HRS § 145D-1 to D-5
-        type_of_protection: Civil
+        type_of_protection: Civil or Criminal
-        when_protection_will_not_apply: 'For the original donor, there is no protection for negligence or a willful act; for the ultimate distributor, there is no protection for negligence, recklessness, or intentional misconduct.'
-        who_is_protected: 'Donor (any food facility, nonprofit charitable organization or food bank) and Distributor (nonprofit/charitable organization or food bank)'
+        when_protection_will_not_apply: Gross negligence or wanton acts or omissions
+        who_is_protected: >-
+          Donor: Person, partnership, corporation, company, or association engaged in the farming, processing, distribution, wholesale, or retail of food products

+          Distributor: Nonprofit, charitable or religious organization
-        eligible_recipients: Nonprofit charitable organization or food bank
+        eligible_recipients: 'Charitable, religious, or nonprofit organization'
-        standards_for_donated_food: Apparently fit for human consumption.
-Provides protection regardless of compliance with packaging and labeling laws; food must be fit for human consumption.
+        standards_for_donated_food: "Apparently fit for human consumption; and recipient organization must label food with a statement that it is not for resale, and that it was fit for human consumption when it left the organization's control"
         protections_apply_when_recipient_pays_for_donated_food: 'No'
         protections_apply_to_direct_donations: 'No'
-        additional_protections:
-      - title:
-        type_of_protection:
-        when_protection_will_not_apply:
-        who_is_protected:
-        eligible_recipients:
-        standards_for_donated_food:
-        protections_apply_when_recipient_pays_for_donated_food:
-        protections_apply_to_direct_donations:
         additional_protections:
   tax_incentives:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'